-- If you search in Euros (EUR), child passengers under 4 are assigned a seat for a fixed fee of €9 regardless of journey length.
+Child passengers under 4 are assigned a seat for a fixed fee of €9 (or the equivalent cost in whichever currency you are booking in) regardless of journey length.
 This special fare is called Forfait Bambin.

 Children aged under 6 may travel free of charge on Deutsche Bahn trains and do not need a ticket.
 You don't need to enter your child as a passenger if they don't require a seat.

 If you want a child under 6 to have a seat, enter them as a child passenger but note that they still won't appear on the ticket.
 Your ticket will state the fare paying passengers only e.g. 2 adults and one child under 6 appears as '2 adults' but if you look at the seat allocation you will note that there are 3 seats.